bayan-97/reading-notes2/README.md

-# reading-notes2
+# reading-notes

-# code 201 Reading-Notes
+*in this website, you can find all my reading notes*

-*in this website, you can find all my 201 reading notes*
+ # table of daily reading assignments
- ## table of daily reading assignments
+ ## Code 201 - Foundations of Software Development
  **read#**| **Link**
  --------|--------
  read1 |[link1](https://bayan-97.github.io/reading-notes2/class1)